rhobbie/Mkf2/README.md

 A few more examples are in that directory.

-For the general operation of the Fortran compiler see the operation manual starting with page 29.
+For the general operation of the Fortran compiler see the operation manual pages 29-39.
 ("704_FORTRAN_II_OperMan.pdf" in bitsavers 704 directory)